bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 ---

 _Under Construction_
+- images to add

 __Protocol for producing a mesh-mapping file using Bonsai (EH, April 2021)__

 ### Purpose
 Mesh mapping is performed to generate a mapping from pixel space (x,y) to visual angle space (azimuth, elevation) for a curved display surface.
-Mesh mapping is generally required where the relationship between pixel space and visual angle space is non-trivial.
+Mesh mapping is generally required where the relationship between pixel space and visual angle space is non-trivial, such as when projecting onto a demispherical dome.

 ### Hardware required
 - The display surface for which you are producing a mesh map.